irfannaqieb/valentine-date-proposal/README.md

 ## Customization

+Here's what you can change

 1. **Change Initial GIF**: Update the `initialGif` URL in `pages/index.vue`
 2. **Modify Sad GIFs**: Edit the `sadGifs` array in `pages/index.vue`
 3. **Update Cuisine Options**: Modify the `cuisines` array in `pages/cuisine.vue`
 4. **Change Default Date**: Update the default date in `pages/date.vue`

+Just change anything that you feel like!

 ## Building for Production